 Here, the focus shifts to actionable steps that produce tangible outcomes rather than leaving things open-ended.

 Collaboratively, you and your client identify specific actions they can take to address their goals.
 These should be realistic, measurable, and aligned with their current capacity.
-For instance, if a client wants to improve their work-life balance but has a busy schedule, an action step might be simply scheduling a massage before their next session.

 Action planning is empowering because it translates insights into practical strategies and makes the client committed to creating lasting change.